giorgosHadji/sm-docs/docs/deployments/index.md

 Deploy Speechmatics services in your own environment using containers.
 This option provides maximum control over your deployment and data.

-- [CPU Speech-to-Text Container](/deployments/container/cpu-speech-to-text): Deploy the Speechmatics speech-to-text engine as a containerized service on your own hardware.
+- [CPU Speech-to-Text container](/deployments/container/cpu-speech-to-text): Deploy the Speechmatics speech-to-text engine as a containerized service on your own hardware.
+- [GPU Speech-to-Text container](/deployments/container/gpu-speech-to-text): Deploy the Speechmatics speech-to-text engine as a containerized service on your own hardware.
-- [Language ID Container](/deployments/container/language-id): Identify the language spoken in your audio using the Language ID container.
+- [Language ID container](/deployments/container/language-id): Identify the language spoken in your audio using the Language ID container.
-- [Translation Container](/deployments/container/gpu-translation): Translate audio from one language to another using the Translation container.
+- [Translation container](/deployments/container/gpu-translation): Translate audio from one language to another using the Translation container.

 ## Feature Availability